Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 The inner function (called `nested` here) can only be called from the outer function in which it is nested.
 So it is like a helper function for the outer function only.

 ## 6.8B Closures
+So far we have seen that we can pass arguments to functions and they would use those arguments within their body.
+There is another technique for functions to get values from outside of the function body, which is commonly known as *closure*.

+In a closure, we define a function that captures values outside of its function body.
+The values that are captured must be defined before the definition of the function itself.
+Another constraint is that the data type of the captured values must implement __copyinit__, as the value of the variable is copied over to the function.

 *Capturing* means that if there were any variables in context, the closure would know their values.
 Closures capture by default, even if it's not capturing anything.
 In the following example there are no variables to be captured.